bravetechnologycoop/BraveSensor/server/README.md

 `kubectl create secret generic <your-secret-name> --from-env-file=<path-to-env-file>`

-## 4. Deploy changes to the Kubernetes Cluster
+## 4. Deploy and run the smoke tests on Staging

 We use [helm](https://helm.sh/docs/) to manage our deployments.
 Helm allows us to deploy different instances of the application corresponding to dev, staging, and production environments as different 'releases'.
 Before updating production, we run smoke tests to verify that there's nothing obviously wrong with a release candidate.

-### Deploy and run the smoke tests on Staging

 1. Run `ssh brave@sensors-admin.brave.coop`

 1. cd into the `~/BraveSensor/server` directory and run `git checkout production && git pull origin production` to get the latest version of the helm chart

-1. Run the command `helm upgrade staging --set secretName=sensor-staging --set image.tag=<your new container tag> ~/BraveSensor/server/sensor-helm-chart` to deploy the latest version to staging
+1. Run the command `helm upgrade staging --set secretName=sensor-staging ~/BraveSensor/server/sensor-helm-chart` to deploy the latest version to staging

 1. Run the smoke test script as described [below](#running-smoke-tests-on-the-kubernetes-cluster)

 1. Verify that the deployment shows the expected behavior before proceeding

+## 5. Deploy the firmware changes and run a test on the BetaTest Borons

+1. on your local machine, open Visual Studio Code in the `firmware/boron-ins-fsm` directory and open the Particle Workbench extension

+1. run `git checkout production && git pull origin production` to get the latest version of the the code

+1. click Target --> "Configure for device" and type `2.0.0` to choose the OS and then `boron` to choose the device

+1. click Compile --> "Local Compile"

+1. copy the generated `/target/2.0.0/boron/boron-ins-fsm.bin` file somewhere to keep for reference.
+Rename to `v<version number>\_dev.bin` (for example `v50100_dev.bin`)

+1. in your browser navigate to Particle Console --> Sandbox --> BetaTest Borons --> Firmware

+   1. Upload the firmware: Click "Upload", fill in the following, and click "Upload":

+      - Version number = <version number>

+      - Title = v<version number> <envrionment>

+      - Description - <leave blank>

+      - Drag and drop or upload the generated `.bin` file

+1. Go to Devices

+   1. open a device that is online and click "Edit"

+   1. In the firmware dropdown, select the newly uploaded firmware, check the box "Flash now", and click "Save"

+1. Go back to Firmware

+   1. Hover over your new version, click on "Release firmware", fill in the following, and click "Next"

+      1. Release target = "Product default" to deploy to all Beta Borons

+      1. Select "Intelligent"

+   1. Read, verify, check the box, and click "Release this firmware"

+1. Trigger a test alert using a real BetaTest Boron device

-### Update production
+## 6. Update production server

-1. If you determined that the database changes require downtime:
+1. If you determined that this deployment's changes require downtime:

-   1. Send a notification to all the responder phones informing them of the downtime
+   1. Send a notification to all the responder phones informing them of the downtime.
+For example: "Notice: Your Brave Sensor System is down for maintenance.
+During this time, you may not receive bathroom alerts.
+You will receive another text message when everything is back online.
+Thank you for your patience.
+Have a nice day!"

    1. Take the production server offline `helm uninstall production`

 1. Update the production DB and secrets, as necessary

+1. If the deployment's changes did _not_ require downtime,

-1. Run the command `helm upgrade production ~/BraveSensor/server/sensor-helm-chart`
+   1. run the command `helm upgrade production ~/BraveSensor/server/sensor-helm-chart`.

-1. If you determined that the database changes require downtime:
+   Otherwise

+   1. run the command `helm install production ~/BraveSensor/server/sensor-helm-chart`.

-   1. Send a notification to all the responder phones informing them that everything is back online
+   1. Send a notification to all the responder phones informing them that everything is back online.
+For example: "Notice: Your Brave Sensor System is now back online and functioning normally.
+Thank you!"

+## 7. Update production firmware

+1. on your local machine, open Visual Studio Code in the `firmware/boron-ins-fsm` directory and open the Particle Workbench extension

+1. run `git checkout production && git pull origin production` to get the latest version of the the code

+1. in `BraveSensorProductionFirmware.ino`, change `BRAVE_PRODUCT_ID` to the ID of the "Production Sensor Devices" project (`15479`) [NOTE: do NOT commit this change]

+1. click Target --> "Configure for device" and type `2.0.0` to choose the OS and then `boron` to choose the device

+1. click Compile --> "Local Compile"

+1. copy the generated `/target/2.0.0/boron/boron-ins-fsm.bin` file somewhere to keep for reference.
+Rename to `v<version number>\_production.bin` (for example `v50100_production.bin`)

+1. in your browser navigate to Particle Console --> Brave Technology Coop --> Production Sensor Devices --> Firmware

+   1. Upload the firmware: Click "Upload", fill in the following, and click "Upload":

+      - Version number = <version number>

+      - Title = v<version number> <envrionment>

+      - Description - <leave blank>

+      - Drag and drop or upload the generated `.bin` file

+1. Go to Devices

+   1. open a test device that is online and click "Edit"

+   1. In the firmware dropdown, select the newly uploaded firmware, check the box "Flash now", and click "Save"

+1. Go back to Firmware

+   1. Hover over your new version, click on "Release firmware", fill in the following, and click "Next"

+      1. Release target = "Product default" (or a set of groups, if doing a staged rollout) to deploy to all production Borons

+      1. Select "Intelligent"

+   1. Read, verify, check the box, and click "Release this firmware"

+## 8. Celebrate

 1. Post a message to the `#sensor-aa-general` Slack channel letting everyone know that the deployment is finished and list the changes in this deployment from the `CHANGELOG`

 # Deploying to the staging or development environment

+#### To deploy to staging

 1. Run `ssh brave@sensors-admin.brave.coop`
+1. Run the command `helm install staging --set secretName=sensor-staging --set image.tag=<image tag you want to deploy> ~/BraveSensor/server/sensor-helm-chart`

-#### To deploy to staging
+#### To redeploy to staging

+1. Run `ssh brave@sensors-admin.brave.coop`
 1. Run the command `helm upgrade staging --set secretName=sensor-staging --set image.tag=<image tag you want to deploy> ~/BraveSensor/server/sensor-helm-chart`

 #### To deploy to development

+1. Run `ssh brave@sensors-admin.brave.coop`
+1. Run the command `helm intsall dev --set secretName=sensor-dev --set image.tag=<image tag you want to deploy> ~/BraveSensor/server/sensor-helm-chart`

+#### To redeploy to development

+1. Run `ssh brave@sensors-admin.brave.coop`
 1. Run the command `helm upgrade dev --set secretName=sensor-dev --set image.tag=<image tag you want to deploy> ~/BraveSensor/server/sensor-helm-chart`

+# Buliding and pushing containers to the Container Registry

+Our Docker containers are stored on a Digital Ocean Container Registry.
+Every time Travis finishes the `push container` job, a container (with that code named with the first 7 digits of the git hash) will be available in the registry.
+When deploying to production, we always want to use one of these Travis-generated versions.

-# Build and push a new container manually
+## Build and push a new container manually

-Note that a new container is built and pushed automatically by Travis each time there is a successful build.
+Sometimes during development and debugging, it is useful to build and push new container images manually because this is much faster than waiting for Travis.
+Containers generated this way should not be used in production deployments.

 1. Install Docker locally (https://docs.docker.com/get-docker/ and, if you are running Linux, https://docs.docker.com/engine/install/linux-postinstall/)